Control of Conditional Processes and Fleming--Viot Dynamics: Equivalence between the Open- and Closed-Loop Formulation

+Our goal is to show that $V_{\textup{closed}} = V$.
+We achieve this by obtaining for any given admissible control $(\alpha, \mu)$ a closed-loop control that achieves the same or a greater reward.
+In the remainder of this section, we will denote the solution to the conditional McKean--Vlasov SDE \eqref{eq:conditional_mv} associated to an admissible control $(\alpha, \mu)$ by $X^{\alpha, \mu}$.
+We write $\tau_{\alpha, \mu}$ for the corresponding hitting time of $D^c$.
 As mentioned in Section \ref{sec:introduction}, the uniqueness of the conditional McKean--Vlasov SDE \eqref{eq:conditional_mv} for an arbitrary $\bb{F}$-progressively measurable $A$-valued process $\alpha$ is not obvious, due to the comparably irregular behaviour of the hitting time $\tau_{\alpha, \mu}$.
 This is why our definition of an admissible control includes the flow $\mu$ of the conditional law of the solution.
 However, as we show next, starting from a feedback function $a \define [0, \infty) \times \R^d \to A$, we can construct a unique strong solution to the conditional McKean--Vlasov SDE

 with $\mu_t = \L(X_t \vert \tau > t)$ and $\tau = \inf\{t > 0 \define X_t \notin D\}$.
-Then the pair $(\alpha, \mu)$ given by $\alpha_t = a(t, X_t)$ and $\mu = (\mu_t)_{0 \leq t \leq T}$ yields a closed-loop control.
+Then, the pair $(\alpha, \mu)$, given by $\alpha_t = a(t, X_t)$ and $\mu = (\mu_t)_{0 \leq t \leq T}$, yields a closed-loop control.
 In particular, the set of admissible controls is not empty.
 Since the feedback function $a$ completely determines the associated closed-loop control $(\alpha, \mu)$, we will sometimes refer to $a$ itself as a closed-loop control.
 Moreover, we define the closed-loop reward functional $J_{\textup{CP}}$ by $J_{\textup{CP}}(a) = J(\alpha, \mu)$.

 Before we state the existence and uniqueness result for the conditional McKean--Vlasov SDE \eqref{eq:conditional_mv_closed}, we need to make a couple of definitions.
 We equip the space $C([0, \infty); \R^d)$ with the metric